teizz/repogirl/README.md

 # Running in a container
-Assuming you've built the container image with the name repogirl, starting it by hand with the proper environment variables looks like this:
+Pulling the container image from [mattijs/repogirl](https://cloud.docker.com/repository/docker/mattijs/repogirl), starting it by hand with the proper environment variables looks like this (note how it will find `stable` on any of the current mirrors and `previous` on vault):
 ```
 docker container run \
   --rm \